Success isn’t always about being on top, just ask Nicolas Hojac

 Certainly not this year or next.
 After that, we'll see.
 I already have quite a few projects in the pipeline, and you can't just do an expedition like the Shivling on the side.
 On the other hand, we have already done so much planning work that we could do it exactly as it is.

 Victories and successes are often simply discarded.
-Defeats and failures are analysed more thoroughly.
+Defeats and failures are analyzed more thoroughly.
 As a result, you usually learn more from it

 The film features you talking about "difficult decisions" – which one was the most difficult?